Year after year, I look forward to the holidays in New York City.

 Next to the Columbus Circle Holiday Market is this upscale indoor shopping mall.

-During the holiday season, the atrium is decorated with 14-foot stars.
+During the holiday season, the atrium is draped with 300,000 twinkling lights and 14-foot stars hang from the ceiling.

-The stars are synchronized to blink to holiday music.
-See their website for times when the light show takes place.
+The stars are synchronized to holiday music for a whimsical light show.

 Bronx Zoo Holiday Lights